Meet The Admit NY Team

 Whitney graduated magna cum laude from the University of Pennsylvania, where she earned a B.A. in Urban Studies with a concentration in Urban Education.
 She received her Master’s in Teaching from Relay Graduate School of Education and is an Associate Member of the Independent Educational Consultants Association (IECA) as well as the Small Boarding School Association (SBSA).
 She also has past experience as a formal classroom teacher, curriculum developer, middle school program director and high school placement director at a non-profit in New York.

-As the founder and president of Admit NY, Whitney uses her expertise to facilitate the school admissions process, helping each child identify and gain admission to his or her best-fit school.
-Whitney founded Admit NY to be a reliable resource for families, providing full-time professional support, streamlining the application process and alleviating the stress many parents and children experience as they navigate school admissions.
-Whitney offers her families deep insight into the school landscape and the admissions cycle itself, and with this competitive advantage, her students have had incredible success with acceptances to their top choice institutions.
+As the founder and president of Admit NY, Whitney uses her expertise to facilitate the school admissions process, ensuring that each child gains admission to their best fit private or public schools.
+Whitney offers her clients deep insight into the school landscape and the admissions cycle itself, and with this competitive advantage, her students have experienced success with acceptances.

 Taryn grew up in New York City, where she attended elite public schools—The Lab School and LaGuardia High School of Music & Arts and Performing Arts.
 She received a B.A. in Psychology and Political Science from Tulane University and went on to receive an M.P.P from Georgetown University, concentrating on Maternal and Child Healthcare, and the effects of education on health outcomes.